krasserm/krasserm.github.io/_posts/2018-04-03-variational-inference.md

 ## Expectation maximization (EM)

-Basis for many Bayesian inference methods is the [expectation-maximization](https://en.wikipedia.org/wiki/Expectation-maximization_algorithm) (EM) algorithm.
+Basis for many inference methods is the [expectation-maximization](https://en.wikipedia.org/wiki/Expectation-maximization_algorithm) (EM) algorithm.
 It is an iterative algorithm for estimating the parameters of latent variable models, often with closed-form updates at each step.
 We start with a rather general view of the EM algorithm that also serves as a basis for discussing variational inference methods later.
 It is straightforward to show<sup>[2]</sup> that the marginal log likelihood can be written as

 $$
 \log p(\mathbf{x};\mathbf\theta) =